Wealthsimple Review: Start Investing for Free!

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Wealthsimple is the largest robo-advisor in Canada and just this year branched out to serve clients in the U.S. We’re big supporters of investing in the stock market to grow your wealth on Frugal Rules, so a Wealthsimple review is fitting to see how they might meet your investing needs.

-Wealthsimple has grown quickly since their introduction to the States and now manages close to $1 billion in assets.
+Wealthsimple has grown quickly since their introduction to the States and now manages over $1 billion in assets.
 Wealthsimple focuses on a mix of low-cost index funds to help investors reach their specific goals, and are well suited for beginning and seasoned investors alike.

-With this Wealthsimple review, I’ll cover how Wealthfront works, what makes them different and what to look out for – both pros and cons.
+With this Wealthsimple review, I’ll cover how Wealthsimple works, what makes them different and what to look out for – both pros and cons.

 How Does Wealthsimple Work?

 Much like other robo-advisors, Wealthsimple has one simple focus with investing and that is following the Modern Portfolio Theory (MPT) when it comes to investment selection.
 MPT doesn’t focus so much on the specific investment, per se; rather, it focuses on having the right allocation of investments.

 This is great for a long-term investor who is saving for retirement or some other long-term need.
 You don’t invest in individual stocks with Wealthsimple, but you invest in a mix of low-cost Exchange-Traded Funds (ETFs) that focus on low-cost stock and bond funds that largely track the market.

 When you open an account with Wealthsimple, you answer a short survey consisting of a small number of questions.
 This allows Wealthsimple to get a gauge of your timeline, goals, risk tolerance and more.